 "Twice a day cows would be led by the farmer from the farm at the end of Cook St to the field at the end of Port View Road to graze."
-"I was the fireman who stoked the fires into people's gardens for their coal fires."
+"I saw the fireman who stoked the fires throw coal into people's gardens for their coal fires."